Mini Productions in association with First Person Productions and Parkland Pictures present Bad Mother…

 Based on the true story of a mother at the end of her tether who finds understanding and solace from a stranger on the beach.
 But is she right to trust this woman, another mother, with the care of her children?
 Bad Mother explores the struggles of motherhood, questioning our relationship with strangers in this modern world, and how we judge each other as mums.

-Bad Mother is the written and directorial debut for Marnie Baxter and Nicola Stuart-Hill.
+Bad Mother is the writer/director debut for Marnie Baxter and Nicola Stuart-Hill.
 Both women have over 20 years experience in the industry as actors spanning across film, television and theatre.

-Executive producers include the undeniable talent that is Linda Marlowe, who worked with Steven Berkoff over a twenty-five year span as his leading lady in most of his plays, touring internationally and in Londons West End.
+Also attached as Executive Producer is the undeniable talent that is Linda Marlowe, who worked with Steven Berkoff over a twenty-five year span as his leading lady in most of his plays, touring internationally and in Londons West End.
 Her association with him gave rise to her first solo show, Berkoff’s Women, directed by Josie Lawrence.
 Other credits include Big Zapper, Beckett, Manifesto and Day of the Dead.